sujnanpatil/Dynamic-Copilot/Labs/Lab-01.md

 # Lab 01: Getting Started with Microsoft Copilot for Sales

+# Lab Scenario

+Introducing the Copilot for Sales app – your all-in-one solution for smoother sales management.
+With this tool, accessing CRM data from Outlook is a breeze.
+Simply sign in to your CRM directly from your email platform, streamlining your workflow and boosting productivity.
+Get ready to revolutionize your sales process with Copilot for Sales!

+# Lab Objectives

+In this lab, you will perform:

+- Access the Copilot for Sales app
+- Sign in to CRM from Outlook

 ## Task 1: Access the Copilot for Sales app

 - While drafting an email or creating a meeting